 Photos by Sean Patenaude

-As a Mad and disabled artist, I am committed to the idea of public art that is truly accessible, and eliminating barriers of poverty and disability that too often get in the way of underserved communities experiencing art.
+As a mad and disabled artist, Lisa Anita Wegner is committed to the idea of public art that is truly accessible, and eliminating barriers of poverty and disability that too often get in the way of underserved communities experiencing art.

-My work as a Mad artist explores the possibilities of Madness as a source of communal activation; and IAC specifically aims to reclaim the performing caravan not as a site of display, but rather as a site of world-dismantling potentiality.
+Lisa's work explores the possibilities of Madness and disabiluty as a source of communal activation; and IAC specifically aims to reclaim the performing caravan not as a site of display, but rather as a site of world-dismantling potentiality.